 - I also had leftover cajun shrimp which I chopped up and added.
 It was really delicious so keep that in mind.
 I have a cilantro lime shrimp recipe that would go great with this dish.

-- This is a great summer side dish and would make a great corn salad for a picnic.
-I would use olive oil instead of butter and mix it with the garlic, spices and lime juice before mixing with the cooked corn.
-Then add the cilantro and mix well.
+- This is a great summer side dish and would make a great salad for picnics and parties.
+I would use olive oil instead of butter and mix it with the garlic, spices and lime juice.
+Then add the cilantro and maybe chopped green onion and mix well.

-So next time you find yourself with left over ears of cooked corn, reuse it!
-You’ll love this spicy Mexican corn recipe.
+So next time you find yourself with leftover corn, reuse it!
+You’ll love this spicy Mexican corn dish.
+Next time I think I’m going to add a fresh jalapeno pepper from my hubby’s garden for additional flavor.
 Enjoy.

-Spicy Mexican corn is a delicious way to use leftover corn on the cob.
-The zest lime and spices perfectly compliment the sweet corn and butter.
+Spicy Mexican corn is a delicious way to use leftovers.
+The zest lime and spices perfectly compliment the buttery sweet corn.

 Ingredients

-- 4 cups cooked corn (roughly 4 ears)
+- 4 cups corn kernels, cooked (roughly 4 cobs of corn)

 - 3 tablespoons butter